 Personal information shared over the Internet can be used to commit fraud.
 A web site can be created using a name similar to that of a reputable business, for instance by using a misspelling of the company's name.
 The intent is to lure you into clicking onto the copycat web site and providing personal information.
 Be sure you know whom you are dealing with over the Internet and understand what will be done with your information.

-For more details on steps you can take to protect yourself, we suggest that you review guidelines provided in the FDIC's Safe Internet Banking site.
+For more details on steps you can take to protect yourself, we suggest that you review guidelines provided in the FDIC's Consumer Protection Topics - Cybersecurity site.

 Don't get hooked by a "Phishing" scam.